-1. Enter the Advanced Record Settings interface.

-Menu >Record>Advanced

-2. Select the eSATA type to Export or Record/Capture from the dropdown list of eSATA.
+- 1. Enter the Advanced Record Settings interface. - Menu >Record>Advanced - 2.
+Select the eSATA type to Export or Record/Capture from the dropdown list of eSATA.

 Export: use the eSATA for backup.
-Refer to Backup using eSATA HDDs in Chapter Backing up by Normal Video Search for operating instructions.
+Refer to Backup using eSATA HDDs in Chapter Error!
+Reference source not found. for operating instructions.